-Nidhhi Agerwal Just 'Bro' Zoned KL Rahul & Twitterati Trolls Him Mercilessly!
+Nidhhi Agerwal Just 'Bro' Zoned KL Rahul & Twitterati Troll Him Mercilessly!

 - NEW STILL: 'Munna Michael' Tiger Shroff & His Lady Love Nidhhi Agerwal Go Dhing Dhang!

 The ongoing England Vs India cricket match in the UK had turned out to be all about KL Rahul and his relationship with Nidhhi Agerwal and rumours were all over the place that the two are indeed dating.
-Just when you thought that there's something brewing between the duo, Nidhhi took to her Instagram stories and tagged KL Rahul as "All the best bro!" and bro-zoned him spectacularly.
+Just when you thought that there's something brewing between the duo, Nidhhi took to her Instagram stories and tagged KL Rahul saying "All the best bro!" and bro-zoned him spectacularly.
 Also, as soon as she posted the story, trolls got down to business and shared the screenshot on Twitter by poking fun at KL Rahul.

 While some were sad that the cricketer got bro-zoned so publicly, the others poked fun at him stating that he was excluded in yesterday's match, as he's feeling low after being bro-zoned by Nidhhi Agerwal.
-Check out what Twitterati has to offer on KL Rahul's situation below...
+Check out what Twitterati have to offer on KL Rahul's situation below...

 Here's How Niddhi Agerwal Bro-zoned KL Rahul